hexlet-components/ru-my-first-pullrequest/README.md

 No Pain, No Gain
-Without effort, you can not catch a fish from a pond.
+Without effort, you can not catch a fish from a pond!!!